Data Breach: 10 Ways to Prevent This Potential Nightmare

 October 30, 2018

 This month, we devoted multiple blog posts to covering major HIPAA violations and their penalties.
 Today’s post will explain the most common causes of breaches and the easiest ways to prevent them.
-PHI breaches are unique in that more violations of privacy are caused by internal actors than external factors1.
-This means the majority of breaches occur because employees inadvertently leak PHI.
-In 2017, researchers at Beazley Group found that 41% of breaches are caused by unintended disclosure.
+Internal actors are more likely to cause a data breach than external factors.1 This means that most of the time, a data breach occurs because employees accidentally leak PHI.
+In 2017, researchers at Beazley Group found that unintended disclosure caused 41% of breaches.
 This is often a result of employees sending PHI through unsecured channels, like unencrypted email or texting.
-According to the same study, 19% of all breaches are due to hacking and malware incident2.
-Here are ten preventative measures you can take to protect your business:
+According to the same study, 19% of all breaches are due to hacking and malware incidents.2 Here are ten measures you can take to protect your business:

 1. Encrypt All Emails Containing PHI

-HIPAA law mandates that you protect PHI you come into contact with at rest, in storage, and in transit.
+HIPAA law requires that you protect PHI you come into contact with at rest, in storage, and in transit.
 An employee can cause a breach by accidentally sending a message containing PHI to the wrong address.
-However, encrypting emails prevents unintended recipients from being able to open the message and access the PHI it contains3.
-You can read about our recommended email encryption vendors here.
+However, encrypting emails prevents unintended recipients from being able to open the message and access the PHI it contains.3 You can read about our recommended email encryption vendors here.

 2. Always Have a Signed BAA/BSA

 If you use any third-party vendors that may come into contact with PHI, you must have a signed Business Associate or Business Associate Subcontractor Agreement.
 If a business associate or one of their subcontractors compromises protected information and you do not have a signed agreement, you can be held liable for their mistake.
-Having a signed agreement protects you from facing the consequences of their mistakes.
+Therefore, having a signed agreement protects you from facing the consequences of their mistakes.
 For example, accountants, attorneys, IT vendors, email encryption providers, and shredding companies are all business associates/business associate subcontractors.4

 3. Do Not Use Texting to Transmit PHI

 Though it is convenient, texting is not a secure way to send confidential information.
 Protecting PHI in this medium is almost impossible.
 Accidentally sending information to the wrong recipient is very easy to do, and you cannot encrypt text messages like emails.
-It may seem like text messages travel directly from one mobile device to another, but the message actually moves through several points in transmission, and it can be intercepted anywhere along the way.
-Avoid transmitting PHI through texting altogether because it is simply too risky and should be avoided altogether5.
+While it may seem like text messages travel directly from one mobile device to another, the message actually moves through several points in transmission, and it can be intercepted anywhere along the way.
+Avoid transmitting PHI through texting altogether because it is simply too risky.5

 4. Train Employees to Recognize Phishing Scams

 Employees need to understand what phishing is to avoid accidentally giving hackers information they need to access your secure databases.
-Phishing emails often look like legitimate messages asking for login credentials.
-Employees should report emails asking for their information and avoid clicking on any links from mysterious senders6.
-An annual study conducted by MediaPro found that 18% of survey participants clicked on links from unknown senders.
-Additionally, the 2018 results showed an increase in the number of employees who answered questions about phishing incorrectly, up from 8% to 14% compared to the previous year7.
+Phishing emails often look like legtimate messages asking for login credentials.
+Employees should report emails asking for their information and avoid clicking on any links from mysterious senders.6 An annual study conducted by MediaPro found that 18% of survey participants clicked on links from unknown senders.
+Additionally, the 2018 results showed an increase in the number of employees who answered questions about phishing incorrectly, up from 8% to 14% compared to the previous year.7

 5. Use Firewalls and Antivirus Software